Nuclear Power

 Measures against Potential Massive Earthquakes

-• Settings of Design Basis Earthquake Ground Motions and Plant Licensing Status
+Settings of Design Basis Earthquake Ground Motions and Licensing

 Regarding the setting of design basis earthquake ground motions, we presented plans to take into account the rupture of multiple fault segments, namely FO-A, FO-B, and Kumagawa, and setting the depth of the upper edge of the faults to 3 kilometers below ground level.
 Based on these plans, we explained that the design basis earthquake ground motion would be 700 gal*1 for Takahama Nuclear Power Station (NPS), 856 gal for Ohi NPS, and 993 gal for Mihama NPS.